yourdarl1ng/yuri/README.md

 `info` - shows info about the program

-`health` - shows you the server status

 `clients` - shows all clients that connected(even those who disconnected, they are skipped when sending comms so it's fine)

- > anything else WILL be sent to the client as a command
+ > anything WILL be sent to the client as a command